Global existence of weak solutions to incompressible anisotropic Cahn-Hilliard-Navier-Stokes system: Introduction

 where $\Gamma$ is a homogeneous function of degree one that maps a vector to a real number.
 More details will be provided later in this section.
 Here, $V$ can be any nonnegative function that equals zero at $\phi = \pm1$, and $\epsilon$ is a small parameter that approaches zero in the sharp-interface limit.
 We choose the order parameter $\phi$ to represent the concentration.

-Anderson et al.\cite{anderson2000phase} proposed a phase-field model of solidification with convection, where the interface can have anisotropic surface energy.
-The choice of energy and entropy are given by
+Anderson et al.\ \cite{anderson2000phase} proposed a phase-field solidification model with convection in which the interface may exhibit anisotropic surface energy.
+The choice of energy and entropy is given by

-where the coefficients $\epsilon_S$ and $\epsilon_E$ are assumed to be constant, say equal to $1$. $\rho$ is the mass density of the mixture, $\mathbf{u}$ is the mass-averaged velocity of the mixture, $s$ is the specific entropy, and the phase variable $\phi$ is the specific concentration, and $u$ the internal energy.
+where the coefficients $\epsilon_S$ and $\epsilon_E$ are assumed to be constant, say equal to $1$. $\rho$ is the mass density of the mixture, $\mathbf{u}$ is the mass-averaged velocity of the mixture, $s$ is the specific entropy, $\phi$ is the phase variable representing the specific concentration, and $u$ denotes the internal energy.
 In this case, the nonlinear system of equations governing the motion of a mixture of two incompressible non-Newtonian fluids is given by: